qiulinfang/openClass/imates-web/docs-prd/入口文件/src-main.ts.md

 import { createPinia } from 'pinia'
-import quasarUserOptions from './quasar' import { initPolyfills } from './utils/common/polyfills' import { initializeAppConfig } from './utils/config/config-utils'
+import quasarUserOptions from './quasar' import { initPolyfills } from './utils/common/polyfills' import { httpClient } from './services/http/http-client'
 import { initQuestionStorage } from './services/question-storage'
 import App from './App.vue'
 import router from './router'